-The financial statements have been prepared in accordance with FRS 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland.
+The financial statements have been prepared in accordance with FRS 102, the Financial Reporting Standard applicable in the United Kingdom and the Republic of Ireland, and the requirements of the Companies Act 2006.

 The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in applying the company's accounting policies (see note 2).